slothy-optimizer/slothy/paper/README.md

 ```

 Here, `cross` cross-compiles the test for a Linux-AArch64 target, `native_linux` assumes native compilation on a
 Linux-AArch64 host, and `native_mac` assumes native compilation on an Arm-based MacOS host.
+If you work in a Docker
+container on an Arm-based MAC, use `native_linux` as the test environment.
 Upon success, the test
 binaries can be found in `envs/{cross, native_mac, native_linux}`.

 In case of a native AArch64 host, run can immediately run the tests via